The Making Of Clubhouse

 Pop-out windows, command palette, Annex server, marketplace.

-An extraordinary burst: Codex CLI provider, resizable pop-out windows, command palette with keyboard shortcuts, Annex LAN server for iOS companion, plugin marketplace with registry, Plugin API v0.6, multi-hub tabs, and durable agents.
+An extraordinary burst: Codex CLI provider, resizable pop-out windows, command palette with keyboard shortcuts, Annex LAN server for iOS companion, plugin marketplace with registry, Plugin API v0.6, and durable agents.

 Workshop Day 4 — SDK v0.6, multi-version SDK support, KanBoss + GitHub Issues plugins ship.